sara-ghavampour/sara-ghavampour.github.io/_posts/2014-08-08-Markup-Syntax-Highlighting.md

 tags: [robotics]
 categories: Robotics
 ---
+This post is also available on my [colleague's blog](https://arya-ebrahimi.github.io/posts/parralax-eddie-platform/)
 ## Abstract
 In this article, we provide a comprehensive report on how to get started with the Parallax Eddie robot platform with ROS2, and we discuss the problems we encountered during our study.